alienarena/alienarena/docs/README.txt

 6. HOW TO UNINSTALL ALIEN ARENA

-To uninstall Alien Arena, simply go to your start programs menu, select your Alien Arena folder, and click on "Uninstall".
-You can also go into your control panel, and uninstall Alien Arena in the programs and software section.
+To uninstall Alien Arena on Windows, delete the folder where you installed Alien Arena from the Alien Arena Installer.
+To uninstall the Alien Arena Installer, go to Add/Remove programs and features and uninstall the Alien Arena Installer from there.
 For Linux users, see the README documentation file.

 7. CREDITS